 What level of recognition will be available?

-Our new KM Professional Registration enables members to become a Chartered Knowledge Manager.
+Our new KM Professional Registration enables members to become a Chartered Knowledge Manager or Knowledge Management Fellow.

-In 2020 we will be introducing KM Fellowship for practitioners making significant impact in the KM profession.
+KM Fellowship is for practitioners making significant impact in the KM profession.

 How long will it take?